LivePersonInc/developer-center/pages/documents/MessagingChannels/PushNotificationService/configuration.md

 indicator: messaging
 ---

-Push proxy is a feature that can be self managed in the LiveEngage console.
+Push proxy is a feature that can be self managed in the Conversational Cloud console.

 In order to enable the push proxy feature, you will require the following data and files: